ISCCTU/isc-pub-quiz/README.md

 template: presentation.j2
 output: output.html
 topics_per_block: 2
+countdown_duration_minutes: How long will the countdown last?
+(Feature not implemented yet)
 ```
 Most of it should be self-explanatory, except the last one.
 The quiz will have a block of `topics_per_block` topics (e.g. 2), then a break will be inserted, so that the organizers have time to "grade" the quizzes.
 Afterwards, the correct answers are shown, followed by another set of topics.